Skip to content

 What to Avoid When Storing Cigars Without a Humidor

-Not every storage hack works, and some can ruin cigars quickly.
-Avoid leaving cigars in direct sunlight or exposed to temperature extremes, as heat and light will dry them out.
+Not every storage hack works, and some wreck cigars fast.
+Don't leave them in direct sun or out in temperature extremes, heat and light dry them out.

 Never use tap water in your humidification unit.
-Tap water contains minerals and chlorine that can damage cigars.
-Use only distilled water or a propylene glycol solution when recharging humidifiers.
+The minerals and chlorine in it damage cigars.
+Use only distilled water or a propylene glycol solution when you recharge a humidifier.

-A plain plastic bag won’t keep cigars fresh for long without a humidity pack.
-Within a few days, cigars stored this way will dry out.
-Likewise, sponges and paper towels soaked in water release moisture unevenly, which causes too much humidity and increases the risk of mold.
+A plain plastic bag won't hold cigars fresh for long without a humidity pack.
+A few days and they'll dry out.
+Same goes for sponges and water-soaked paper towels, they release moisture unevenly, which over-humidifies and ups the mold risk.

-The lesson here is clear: always use the right humidification system.
-Whether it’s Boveda packs, crystal gel humidifiers, or another calibrated humidifying device, you’ll protect cigars far longer than with makeshift methods.
+Lesson's simple: use a real humidification system.
+Boveda packs, crystal gel humidifiers, or any calibrated humidifying device will protect cigars far longer than a makeshift trick.

 How Long Can You Store Cigars This Way?

-How long cigars last without a humidor depends on the method you choose and the environment you're working with.
+How long cigars hold up without a humidor depends on the method and the environment you're working with.
+Per Cigar Aficionado, short-term storage without a proper humidor is fine, but for long-term aging the magazine consistently points you toward a quality humidor.

-A plastic bag with a humidity pack will work for two to four weeks at most.
-A Tupperware box with Spanish cedar and a humidity pack can keep cigars fresh for several weeks, even months, with minimal upkeep.
-A cooler-dor, when set up with cedar dividers, Boveda packs, and digital hygrometers, can last for six months or even longer.
+A plastic bag with a humidity pack buys you two to four weeks, tops.
+A Tupperware box with Spanish cedar and a humidity pack stretches to several weeks, even months, with minimal upkeep.
+A cooler-dor set up with cedar dividers, Boveda packs, and a digital hygrometer can run six months or longer.

-The key is consistent humidity.
-No matter which method you use, check your cigars regularly.
-Replace humidity packs when they harden or dry out, and make sure your cigars never sit in direct contact with water or sponges.
+The key is steady humidity.
+Whatever method you pick, check your cigars regularly.
+Swap the humidity packs when they harden or dry out, and never let cigars sit in direct contact with water or a sponge.

 Traveling with Cigars: Short-Term Storage on the Go